Why Do Gummies Get Hard? And How to Make One That Stays Soft for Two Years.

 To validate your design, conduct stability studies at 40°C/75% relative humidity for six months.
 Test hardness weekly using a texture analyzer (e.g., TA.XTPlus).
 If hardness increases by more than 10%, adjust humectant or gelling agent levels.
 For a two-year shelf life, aim for less than 15% change in hardness after the equivalent accelerated period.

-At KorNutra, we adhere strictly to these principles.
+At KorNutra, we stick to these principles.
 We never speculate on medical benefits or make health claims, focusing instead on production excellence.
-By combining careful ingredient selection, precise processing controls, and robust packaging, it is entirely feasible to deliver a gummy that stays soft, chewy, and identical in texture for two years.
+By combining careful ingredient selection, precise processing controls, and robust packaging, it's possible to deliver a gummy that stays soft, chewy, and identical in texture for two years.
 If you’re developing a product with such requirements, our team can help tailor the formulation to achieve this stability without compromising other quality parameters.

 ← Back to Blog